 An employee whose personal religious beliefs require the abstention from work during certain periods of time may elect to engage in religious compensatory overtime work for time lost, without charge to leave, or may elect to take annual leave for meeting those religious requirements.

+To the extent such modifications in work schedules do not interfere with the efficient accomplishment of the Office's mission, the Office shall in each instance grant an employee’s request to use religious compensatory time off on a specified date and time for a specified religious observance.
+At the time the request is made, the employee must provide the date, name and/or description of the religious observance that is the basis of the employee’s request to be absent from work in order to meet the employee’s personal religious requirements.

-To the extent such modifications in work schedules do not interfere with the efficient accomplishment of the Office's mission, the Office shall in each instance afford the employee the opportunity to work religious compensatory overtimeto an employee grant religious compensatory time off to an employee requesting such time off for religious observances when the employee's personal religious beliefs require that the employee abstain from work during certain periods of the workday or workweek.
-Such requests will be granted unless no reasonable opportunities are foreseen during which the employee will be able to repay the compensatory time.
-Reasonable opportunities include the Office's effort to first assign work that is regularly assigned to the affected employee; if this work is not available, then to assign work which may include work not normally assigned, if the employee is qualified to perform such work.
+The Office will afford the employee the opportunity to earn religious compensatory time off within the thirteen (13) pay periods before or after the specified religious observance.
+Religious compensatory time is appropriate when the employee's personal religious beliefs require that the employee abstain from work during certain periods of the workday or workweek.

+Reasonable opportunities to earn religious compensatory time off include the Office's effort to first assign work that is regularly assigned to the affected employee; if this work is not available, then to assign work which may include work not normally assigned, if the employee is qualified to perform such work.
 The following are types of situations envisioned above:

 The work is such that productive work is not available on what are normally non-duty times; or